johnnyfwk/fe-nc-marketplace-2/README.md

-A made-up marketplace where visitors can users can browse, buy, and sell secondhand items.
+A made-up marketplace where users can browse, buy, and sell secondhand items.

 This app was created using React and uses Axios to pull data from an API.